focus000/obsidian/Zettelkasten/Layer 2.md

 ## Rollup

 Pack transactions and Merkel tree root update to block, usually update in contract content tree, not execute transactions on chain.
-Although transactions store on chain, but light node no need
+Although transactions store on chain, but light node no need download it, unless need verify the transaction.

 ---
 # References